 |Deliverable||Description of work and cost estimate||Detailed list of methods, costs, and timelines||Contract with specific project information||Detailed answer that enables work to proceed|

-- Request for Proposal (RFP): An RFP is a more formal request used to gather information about in-depth project information, like methods, timelines and specific pricing details.
+- Request for proposal (RFP): An RFP is a more request used to gather information about in-depth project information, like methods, timelines and specific pricing details.
 Most often, RFPs are used by clients who want a detailed understanding of the requirements to complete a project.

-- Request for Tender (RFT): An RFT is the most specific request, and the respondent to an RFI sets out clear terms that they will be bound to if the tender is accepted.
-In essence, an RFT is a request for a contract, and often responses to RFTs are considered legally binding.
+- Request for tender (RFT): An RFT is the most specific request, and the respondent must set out clear terms that they will be bound to if the tender is accepted.
+In essence, an RFT is a request for a contract, and responses to RFTs are often considered legally binding.

 Once a contract is created and a project is underway, RFIs are used to clarify details that may have been incorrectly or insufficiently explained in the original plans.

-Requests for information have a variety of functions, but some are extremely common in construction.
+Requests for information have a variety of functions, but the following are the most common.